 Id. at 1252 (citations omitted).

 Section 1983 “contains no state-of-mind requirement independent of that necessary to state a violation of the underlying constitutional right.”
 OSU Student All. v.
 Ray, 699 F.3d 1053, 1071-72 (9th Cir.
 2012) (citing Daniels v.
 Williams, 474 U.S. 327, 328 (1986)).
 It is well settled that “negligent acts do not incur constitutional liability.”
 Billington v.
 Smith, 292 F.3d 1177, 1190 (9th Cir.
 2002), abrogated on other grounds by County of Los Angeles v.
 Mendez, 581 U.S. 420 (2017).
 Specific intent to violate a person’s rights “is not a prerequisite to liability under § 1983.”
 Caballero v.
 City of Concord, 956 F.2d 204, 206 (9th Cir.
-1992) (holding the district court erred in instructing the jury that, in order to prevail on his § 1983 claim for false arrest, the plaintiff was required to show that the defendant specifically intended to deprive him of his constitutional rights).
+1992) (holding the district court erred in instructing the jury that, to prevail on his § 1983 claim for false arrest, the plaintiff was required to show that the defendant specifically intended to deprive him of his constitutional rights).

 In a school setting, however, “while the traditional Fourth Amendment analysis ‘is predominantly an objective inquiry,’ the ‘actual motivations’ of officers may be considered when applying the special needs” exception to the warrant and probable cause requirements of the Fourth Amendment.
 Scott v.
 City of San Bernardino, 903 F.3d 943, 949 (9th Cir.
 2018) (affirming summary judgment in favor of the plaintiff middle school students unreasonably arrested without probable cause).
 A Fourth Amendment seizure of a bystander can occur when officers intentionally use force that injures the bystander.
 Villanueva v.
 California, 986 F.3d 1158, 1168 (9th Cir.
 2021) (citing Nelson v.
 City of Davis, 685 F.3d 867, 876 (9th Cir.
 2012)).

 No separate instruction is provided for a child’s claim for unreasonable removal by social workers.
 Such action may violate the child’s Fourth Amendment rights if the child is removed in the absence of either a warrant or exigent circumstances.
 See, e.g., Kirkpatrick v.
 County of Washoe, 843 F.3d 784, 790-91 (9th Cir.
-2016) (en banc) (holding that government official may take child away from parents’ home without judicial authorization only “when officials have reasonable cause to believe that the child is likely to experience serious bodily harm in the time that would be required to obtain a warrant”); see also Demaree v.
+2016) (en banc) (holding that a government official may take child away from parents’ home without judicial authorization only “when officials have reasonable cause to believe that the child is likely to experience serious bodily harm in the time that would be required to obtain a warrant”); see also Demaree v.
 Pederson, 887 F.3d 870, 878 (9th Cir.
 2018) (“There are narrow circumstances in which the government may constitutionally remove children from their families temporarily without judicial authorization.”); Rogers v.
 County of San Joaquin, 487 F.3d 1288, 1294 (9th Cir.
 2007) (stating the facts did not support an imminent risk of serious bodily harm, and therefore, a warrant was required).

 A parent may also be able to assert a Fourteenth Amendment claim in such circumstances for interference with the parent–child relationship.
 See Instruction 9.32 (Particular Rights—Fourteenth Amendment—Due Process—Interference with Parent/Child Relationship).